-- To compare two DOCX files, like D1 (which is the document file that you uploaded to EFS-Web or Patentcenter) and D2 (which is the new and different document file that the USPTO proposes will become your "controlling" patent application document), how do you do it? - I guess you open both of the DOCX files using your non-Microsoft word processor, and compare how each of the files looks in your non-Microsoft word processor? - A first problem with this approach is that it sort of does not matter what you see when you open it.
-The USPTO has its own word processor, probably at a non-arm's-length distance from Microsoft, that is likely render the two files differently. - Recall that any two or three people who view a DOCX file with their own word processors might see different things on their screens.
+- To compare two DOCX files, like D1 (which is the document file that you uploaded to EFS-Web or Patentcenter) and D2 (which is the new and different document file that the USPTO proposes will become your "controlling" patent application document), how do you do it? - I guess you open both of the DOCX files using your word processor, and compare how each of the files looks in your word processor? - A first problem with this approach is that it sort of does not matter what you see when you open it.
+The USPTO has its own word processor that might render the two files differently. - Recall that with DOCX, any two or three people who view a file with their own word processors might see different things on their screens.